arjunpaud/kanoon_ai/backend/chainlit.md

 -   🇳🇵 Q/A in नेपाली language
 -   👨‍⚖️ Extensive answers about Nepali Law
--   📃 Excellent sourcing of relevant laws, acts and regulations
+-   📃 Excellent sourcing of relevant Laws, Acts and Regulations
--   ⚙️ Separate profiles or modes for Lawyers and General Q/A
+-   ⚙️ Separate profiles or modes for Precedent Research and General Q/A